zonedoutspace/Membership-System/README.md

 # How To
 1. Be sure to open src/membership/Config.php in a text editor and edit lines 14-17 to match your SQL database.
 2. I have included a backup of the SQL database I used to get your started.
 It is backup.SQL
-3. Upload all the files to a directory on your web server.
+3. Upload all the files (excluding backup.sql) to a directory on your web server.

 Include the following lines of code in each page that you want to only be visible to registered users who are signed in.